Clint Eastwood (song)

-"Clint Eastwood" (also called "Sunshine in a Bag") is a song by English virtual band Gorillaz, released as their debut single and the lead single from their self-titled debut album on 5 March 2001.
+"Clint Eastwood" is a song by English virtual band Gorillaz, released as their debut single and the lead single from their self-titled debut album on 5 March 2001.
 The song is named after the actor of the same name due to its similarity to the theme music of The Good, the Bad and the Ugly.
 The song is a mix of electronic music, dub, hip-hop and rock.
 The verses are rapped by Del the Funky Homosapien, portrayed as a blue phantom in the video, while the chorus is sung by Damon Albarn (2-D in the video).

 "Clint Eastwood" peaked at number four on the UK Singles Chart, reached number 57 on the US Billboard Hot 100, and entered the top 10 in nine other countries, including Italy, where it peaked at number one.
 The single has sold 1,200,000 copies in the UK and has been certified double platinum by the British Phonographic Industry (BPI).
 Rolling Stone ranked it at number 38 on its 100 best songs of the 2000s.
 In October 2011, NME placed it at number 141 on its list "150 Best Tracks of the Past 15 Years".
 The magazine also ranked it at number 347 on their list of "The 500 Greatest Songs of All Time".
 In 2021, Double J ranked it as the 14th best debut single of all time.